Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly being integrated into software engineering (SE) research and practice, yet their non-determinism, opaque training data, and evolving architectures complicate the reproduction and replication of empirical studies.
-We present a community effort to scope this space, introducing a taxonomy of LLM-based study types together with eight guidelines for designing and reporting empirical studies involving LLMs.
-The guidelines present essential (\must) criteria as well as desired (\should) criteria and target transparency throughout the research process.
-Our recommendations, contextualized by our study types, are: (1) to declare LLM usage and role; (2) to report model versions, configurations, and fine-tuning; (3) to document tool architectures; (4) to disclose prompts and interaction logs; (5) to use human validation; (6) to employ an open LLM as a baseline; (7) to use suitable baselines, benchmarks, and metrics; and (8) to openly articulate limitations and mitigations.
-Our goal is to enable reproducibility and replicability despite LLM-specific barriers to open science.
-We maintain the study types and guidelines online as a living resource for the community to use and shape (\href{https://llm-guidelines.org/}{llm-guidelines.org}).
+Large Language Models (LLMs) are widely used in software engineering (SE) research and practice, yet their non-determinism, opaque training data, and rapidly evolving models threaten the reproducibility and replicability of empirical studies.
+We address this challenge through a collaborative effort of 22 researchers, presenting a taxonomy of seven study types that organizes how LLMs are used in SE research, together with eight guidelines for designing and reporting such studies.
+Each guideline distinguishes requirements (must) from recommendations (should) and is contextualized by the study types it applies to.
+Our guidelines recommend that researchers: (1)~declare LLM usage and role; (2)~report model versions, configurations, and customizations; (3)~document the system and prompt design beyond the model; (4)~report session traces, i.e., interaction logs and runtime traces; (5)~use suitable baselines, benchmarks, and metrics; (6)~include an open LLM as a baseline; (7)~validate LLM outputs against human judgment; and (8)~articulate limitations and mitigations.
+We complement the guidelines with an applicability matrix mapping guidelines to study types and a reporting checklist for authors and reviewers.
+We maintain the study types and guidelines online as a living resource for the community to use and shape (\href{https://llm-guidelines.org/}{llm-guidelines.org}). \space